The choice between direct injection and port injection can be difficult for those looking to optimize the performance and efficiency of their engines.

 - This type of intake valve is less susceptible to carbon buildup.

-Disadvantages of Direct Injection:
+Disadvantages of Direct Injection

 - Costs and complexity are higher due to higher system complexity.